emmawalshdev/living-landscapes/README.md

 * As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.
     * An online enquiry form has been created within the 'Contact Us' section.
 This has been created to be very easy-to-use, with integrated invalid messages prompted to appear if the user  has missed a required field.
-     Quick links to the 'Contact Us' page have also been  included in the footer and in the header (hero image banner CTA) of each page.
-By encouraging the user to contact the company in many ways, a strong approachable message is conveyed.
+     * Quick links to the 'Contact Us' page have also been  included in the footer and in the header (hero image banner CTA) of each page.
+     * By encouraging the user to contact the company in many ways, a strong approachable message is conveyed.

 * As a prospective client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.
     * A preferred method of contact can be specified on the online enquiry form.
-The company's contact telephone number is also visable on the footer of each page.
+    * The company's contact telephone number is also visable on the footer of each page.
+    * The compnay's contact telephone number with the message 'Want To Chat?
+So Do We!' is displayed on the 'Home' & 'Contact Us' page.

 * As a prospective client, I would like to view a portfolio of past work, so that I can know what to expect.
+    * A dedicated Portfolio' page has been created.
+    * 'Award-Winning Gardens' are displayed first, showing the company's greatest acheivements.
+    * 'Our Recent Creations' shows an additional six garden designs with a date and discription included.
-    * A 'Portfolio' page has been created which is separated into 'Award-Winning Gardens' and 'Our Recent Creations'.
-A variety of residential and commerical designs have been included to give a well-rounded representation of the company.
+    * A variety of residential and commerical designs have been included to give a well-rounded representation of the company.
+    * A CTA on the hero image banner enourages the user to contact the compnay if they have any additional questions.

 * As a prospective client who is knowledgeable in horticulture, I would like to see proof that the company are plant experts as this is important to me in garden design.
     * Portraying a strong message of plant knowledge was taken into consideration when creating every page.
-    * The company is branded as 'plant-first landscapers'; a message which is portrayed in the footer and the header blurb of the website.
+    * The company is branded as 'plant-first landscapers'; a message which is portrayed in the footer and the header blurb (under-neath the hero image banner) of pages.
-    * The skills of each team member lists their horticultural strengths.
-    * The content and imagery used in the 'Portfolio' section describes the planting designs in detail.
+    * In the 'About' page, the user can learn about the employeees and their skills which are displayed using progress bars.
+    * In each creation listed on the 'Portfolio' page, all horticultural aspects of the projects are described.

 * As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can decide if this company is right for me.
-    * The overall services provided by the company are listed in the 'About Us' web page.
+    * All services provided by the company are listed in the 'About Us' web page.
+    * All services provided and company description are included on the footer of each page.
-    * The company's past creations are viewable in the 'Portfolio' web page.
-This gives an in-depth overview of the standard which can be expected of the company.
+    * The company's past creations are viewable in the 'Portfolio' page.
+This gives an in-depth overview of the standard of work which can be expected.
+    * Testimonials are viewable on the 'Home' page, which give positive feedback on the company, showcasing how approachable the company is.

 * As an existing client and admirer of the company, I would like to be able to connect and follow the company through social media platforms, so that I build a connection with the brand.
     * Quick links to the compnay's social media platforms are viewable on the footer of each page.